gql-dart/ferry/docs/queries.md

 :::note

 Notice how we can chain-assign nested values.
-Ferry's generated classes are based on `built_value` which uses the Builder Pattern.
+Ferry's generated classes are based on [https://pub.dev/packages/built_value](built_value) which uses the Builder Pattern.

 Check out [this post](https://medium.com/dartlang/darts-built-value-for-immutable-object-models-83e2497922d4) for more information on `built_value` classes and how to use them.